Dani Clos: Formula Three Euroseries

-After his title win, Dani moved up to the Formula Three Euroseries for the 2007 season, signing up to drive for Signature-Plus.
+After his title win, Clos moved up to the Formula Three Euroseries for the 2007 season, signing up to drive for Signature-Plus.
 Clos had a solid, yet unspectacular first season with a championship position of 13th, with thirteen points.
 His best result was a fourth place during the reverse-grid round sixteen in Barcelona – the race now infamous with one of the biggest startline crashes in Euroseries history, in which nine cars were eliminated.
 He also finished fifteenth during the Masters of Formula 3 event at Zolder, finishing some four seconds behind the eventual Euroseries champion Romain Grosjean and some 42 seconds behind winner Hülkenberg.

 Clos returned to the series for a second season in 2008, this time moving to Prema Powerteam.
 However, he ended up one place lower than what he was in 2007, finishing 14th with a total of 16.5 points.
-He only recorded six points-scoring finishes during the season, two of which were podium finishes coming at Pau (3rd) and 2nd in the rain-shortened race at Le Mans.
-He would have finished level on points with Jon Lancaster on 19 points had he been awarded 5 points rather than 2.5 at Le Mans.
+He only recorded six points-scoring finishes during the season, two of which were podium finishes coming at Pau (third) and second in the rain-shortened race at Le Mans.
+He would have finished level on points with Jon Lancaster on 19 points had he been awarded five points rather than 2.5 at Le Mans.
 He also recorded a fastest lap in round 2 at Hockenheim, and started round 4 at Mugello from pole, thanks to the reverse-grid system.